lukematt574/EnjoySockets/README.md

 ## Serialization

-The library leverages the **MemoryPack** engine by [neuecc](https://github.com/neuecc) to ensure the most efficient serialization possible.
+The library uses **MemoryPack** as the default serializer for high-performance binary serialization.

+You can also provide your own binary serializer implementation (for example **MessagePack** or **Protocol Buffers**) through the `ESerial` property in `ETCPConfig`.

+To implement a custom serializer, create a class that implements the `IESerializer` interface and assign an instance of that class to the configuration.

 > [!IMPORTANT]
-> For advanced serialization scenarios and proper attribute usage, please refer to the [MemoryPack documentation](https://github.com/Cysharp/MemoryPack).
+> When using the default **MemoryPack** serializer, for advanced serialization scenarios and proper attribute usage, please refer to the [MemoryPack documentation](https://github.com/Cysharp/MemoryPack).

-### Planned changes

-In future versions, the serialization system will be extended with the following changes:

-- **MemoryPack** will remain the default serialization engine
-- **MessagePack** will be added as an additional built-in option
-- The library will allow integration of custom binary serializers, enabling developers to plug in their own serialization implementations

-Additionally, will be remove all hard dependencies on specific serialization engines at the connection level.
-This will make it possible to fully reconstruct the client side on different platforms without being tied to a specific serializer implementation.

 ## Installation